 Every state offers legal assistance to parents under due process.
 If you must go through a due process hearing, the state will provide you with a lawyer and cover all costs for the hearing.

-Don’t ever stop in your efforts to improve your child’s progress.
-Here are some helpful links for you to learn more about how to work with your child’s school so your child will succeed and enjoy learning:
+Here are some helpful links for you to learn more about how to work with your child’s school so your child will grow to never stop asking questions:

 Video on Section 504

 Section 504 at the Post Secondary Level